-Outside Air Temperature and Odometer
+Outside Air Temperature

-Press the information button until the outside air temperature and the odometer display.
-This mode shows the temperature outside of the vehicle in either degrees Fahrenheit (°F) or degrees Celsius (°C) and the total distance the vehicle has been driven in either miles (mi) or kilometers (km).
-The outside air temperature appears on the left side of the DIC display and the odometer appears on the right side of the display.
+The outside air temperature will be displayed at the same time as the Odometer and the Trip Odometer.
+The temperature outside of the vehicle will be displayed in either degrees Fahrenheit (°F) or degrees Celsius (°C).
+The outside air temperature appears on the left side of the DIC display and the odometer, or trip odometer, appears on the right side of the display.